 If you have a section with subsections, and you just want to strip off that layer of subsections, select the containing section and choose.
 (This is equivalent to selecting all of those subsections, pressing Delete, and choosing the third option above.)

 To change the title of a section, double-click on that title.
 To edit other properties of one or more sections, such as their header color or font, select them and use the Section Inspector.

-You can grab a section header with your mouse and drag it up or down in the document to rearrange the order of sections; this can also be done within the Sections dialog.
+You can grab a section header with your mouse and drag it up or down in the document to rearrange the order of sections.

 A hidden section doesn’t appear at all and can’t be selected.
 Use the right-click “Hide” option on any section header, or the Display value on its Inspector, to completely hide a section.
 This is useful to keep event data in your document which you don’t normally want to see.

 To reveal all hidden sections in your document, use. to reveal any hidden subsections within a given section, select it and use .